BriBourassa/Hyrule-Monster-Compendium/README.md

 ## Abstract:

 This app was created to search through the monsters of Zelda: Breath of the Wild.
-You can search by name, location, favorite monsters.
+You can search by name, location, favorite and delete monsters from your favorites page.

 ## Preview of App: